-Getting Exhibitions Right – Our 7 Step Guide
+Getting Exhibitions Right – Our 7-Step Guide

 Industry shows and trade exhibitions can be a great way of getting in front of a large number of prospective clients in a short space of time.
 Whether you are selling B2B or B2C, these events can effectively bring buyers to you.
 But it’s not simply a case of rocking up on the day with your wares and expecting to meet your annual sales target by the time the event closes.
 It’s important to properly plan if you are exhibiting at events and in doing so you should consider the following:

-“Get some sales” or “Generate some new leads” may be well and good, but as objectives they are too vague and difficult to measure.
-Consider who is going to be there and what you are looking to get out of attending and then set objectives that are SMART – specific, measurable, achievable, realistic and time bound.
+“Get some sales” or “Generate some new leads” may be well and good, but as objectives, they are too vague and difficult to measure.
+Consider who is going to be there and what you are looking to get out of attending and then set objectives that are SMART – specific, measurable, achievable, realistic and time-bound.

 Most organisations have a range of products or services they offer, but trying to showcase too many on an exhibition stand that probably isn’t going to be that big might be difficult.

 Identify the products or services that will make your objective more achievable and stick with those.
-If you are trying to attract the car buyer who wants an SUV then take props, literature or even a car that helps you highlight that model and get more interest.
+If you are trying to attract a car buyer who wants an SUV then take props, literature or even a car that helps you highlight that model and get more interest.
 You’re probably not going to get significant leads for your SUV if you are showcasing your new hatchback, so make sure you have a cohesive plan for this.

-People are reluctant to give away their personal information cheaply and when they do they expect to be followed up by proactive sales people at a later date, so you need to consider what you can offer them in return.
-This might be a competition, a giveaway on the stand, the possibility of a free test-drive or the promise of useful information after the event.
+People are reluctant to give away their personal information cheaply and when they do they expect to be followed up by proactive salespeople at a later date, so you need to consider what you can offer them in return.
+This might be a competition, a giveaway on the stand, the possibility of a free test drive or the promise of useful information after the event.

-Over the years we have seen some innovative methods of getting potential customer information, from Scalextric races, Spin-the-Wheel giveaways to Round the World trip competitions – each of which designed to get people to give their details.
+Over the years we have seen some innovative methods of getting potential customer information, from Scalextric races, Spin-the-Wheel giveaways to Round the World trip competitions – each of which is designed to get people to give their details.

 Many events are based around a conference or there are seminar sessions available for people to attend.
 These are an opportunity to show knowledge and pass on insight to the audience.
 If there is an opportunity for someone to speak at an event then take it – it doesn’t have to be you who stands up in front of the room of people – the speaking slot can be taken by the best person in your organisation to do the job, or you may even consider hiring a public speaker to give you even more kudos.
 Seminars give you the ability to raise your profile and drive footfall towards your stand, so use it.